erdeszt/blog-assignment/README.md

 The best place to start reading the code is with the [Api](https://github.com/erdeszt/blog-assignment/blob/doc-links/src/main/scala/assignment/service/Api.scala#L10) interface.
 It describes the available API calls with inputs, outputs and possible errors.
 The file also contains the implementation of the business logic of the app.
-The relevant models are location the the [assignment.model](https://github.com/erdeszt/blog-assignment/tree/doc-links/src/main/scala/assignment/model) package.
+The relevant models are located in the [assignment.model](https://github.com/erdeszt/blog-assignment/tree/doc-links/src/main/scala/assignment/model) package.

 The tests in [ApiSpec](https://github.com/erdeszt/blog-assignment/blob/doc-links/src/test/scala/assignment/ApiSpec.scala#L60) describe the usage and behaviour of the api.